-The Commentator's estimates of imported fill are based upon an incorrect assumption that on-site excavated material cannot be reused on-site.
-As the NYSDEC has confirmed (Appendix L), the Applicant would be able to reuse excavated material on-site as fill.
-As Figure 8 in Appendix C demonstrates, the amount of imported fill necessary to construct the Proposed Action is 81,805 cubic yards.
+The Applicant believes that commentor's estimates of imported fill are based upon the assumption that on-site excavated material cannot be reused on-site.
+The Planning Board's consultant agrees with this assessment.
+As noted in the comment, the commentor believes that is not the case and that the additional fill would need to be imported.
+The NYSDEC has confirmed (Appendix L), the Applicant would be able to reuse excavated material on-site as fill.
+The Applicant has submitted Figure 8 in Appendix C as demonstration that the amount of imported fill necessary to construct the Proposed Action is 81,805 cubic yards.
+The Planning Board's consultant agrees with this figure.